openssl/technical-policies/policies/coding-style.md

 ```c
 if (check(x) && !success(y))
 ```
+Note: Many functions can return `0` or a negative value on error and the Boolean forms need to be used with care.

 If you need to break an expression into multiple lines, make the line break before an operator, not after.